cyberiuscompany/CyMetadater/README.en.md

 ---

-## ⚙️ 📸 Obtain photos for sample analysis
+## ⚙️ 📸 Obtain photos for sample analysis on Windows 🪟

 ```bash
 Open a PowerShell console